 “Case management is so important to ensure clients start and continue down a path to stability.
-Sometimes we research available services; other times we educate our families on the services available, not only from us, but within the community.
-Many times we are the cheerleader or the person to listen and offer encouragement,” said Kathy Bullen, community case manager with the Castle Rock office.
-The theory is if agencies can provide wrap-around services within the case management structure, families will gain stability more rapidly and for the long term.
+Sometimes we research available services; other times, we educate our families on the services available, not only from us but within the community.
+Many times we are the cheerleader or the person to listen and offer encouragement,” said Kathy Bullen, a community case manager with the Castle Rock office.
+The theory is if agencies can provide wrap-around services within the case management structure, families will gain stability more rapidly and in the long term.

 Catholic Charities was a founding partner and serves in an administrative and case management capacity with Douglas County Cares (DCC), a program that provides wrap-around services and some affordable housing for families experiencing homelessness or poverty.
 Catholic Charities is also a primary referring agency for the Winter Shelter Network in Douglas County.

 “The need is clear, and this move ensures Catholic Charities has the programs and services to continue to help families for years to come.
 Whether in Douglas, Park, or Elbert counties, we are focused on filling service gaps to help families recover from crisis and build resiliency,” said Narduzzo.